TL;DR

 Navigating the private medical insurance UK market alone is complex.
 The best PMI provider for your neighbour might not be the best for you.
 A broker acts as your expert guide.

-Here’s how WeCovr can help you avoid duplicate cover and find the right policy:
+Here’s how WeCovr can help you avoid duplicate cover and find a strong fit for your needs:

 Our high customer satisfaction ratings are built on providing clear, honest advice that puts our clients' interests first.